Gooseus/go-nogo/README.md

-# Poll Endpoint GitHub Action
+# Patience GitHub Action

+> [!NOTE]
+> Project forked from/inspired by https://github.com/artiz/poll-endpoint and https://github.com/emilioschepis/wait-for-endpoint, many thanks!

+> [!WARNING]
+> Uses node22 and experimental-strip-types in tests, not patience for lagging tech.

+> [!CAUTION]
+> Currently WIP and not yet published, likely things wrong/inaccureate, do not use.

 This action polls a specified HTTP or HTTPS endpoint until it responds with the expected status code or the timeout is exceeded.

-This action can be particularly useful to check the status of a container launched with the `-d` flag as part of a CI workflow.
+This action can be particularly useful to check the status of a container launched with the `-d` flag as part of a CI workflow, or a service container that lies about its readiness, or, eventually, to wait for any kind of signals to proceed sucessfully, continue to wait, or eventually fail.

+That last bit is a work in progress, but for now you should be able to poll an enpoint on an interval for a certain amount of time before either failing or proceeding.

 ## Inputs